 Service of interim protection order

-9. (1) An interim protection order together with any other prescribed information must, within the prescribed period and in the prescribed form and manner, be served on the respondent.
+9. (1) An interim protection order together with a directive referred to in section 8(4)(a) and any other prescribed information must, within the prescribed period and in the prescribed form and manner, be served on the respondent.